Middle Ear Infection FAQs (Acute Otitis Media)

 - Do not give a bottle when your child is lying down.

-- Keep your child away from cigarette smoke, which make an ear infection worse.
+- Keep your child away from tobacco smoke, which can make an ear infection worse.

 In some cases, the placement of ear tubes may be recommended for children who have frequent ear infections.

-8. Are there alternative treatments for otitis media?
+8. Are there alternative treatments for ear infections?

 Complementary and alternative medical treatments are NOT recommended for ear infections in children.
 Home remedies for ear infections, such as olive oil and herbal extracts have not been proven to have any effect.